 "The mobility afforded to me by the MA program within the Center for European and Mediterranean Studies allowed me to gain invaluable professional contacts in addition to a rich, challenging, interdisciplinary academic experience.
 With the support of the Center, I was able to juggle full-time coursework, internship experiences with Human Rights Watch and the Institute for International Humanitarian Affairs, in addition to employment alongside the Center’s dedicated and experienced staff.
 I always felt as though the Center was exceptionally helpful in attaining these internships and understanding the need for a prudent professional-academic balance.” —Stephen Whittaker, M.A.
 CEMS '14

 Follow this link for information on course credit and other requirements to fulfill the Master's in European and Mediterranean Studies.
-Information on the requirements for the joint Master's in Journalism & European and Mediterranean Studies can be found here.

 Joint Degree, Advanced Certificate, and Regional Concentration Programs